kevingostomski/bootstrap-nice-select/README.md

 # **[Bootstrap-Nice-Select](https://kevingostomski.github.io/bootstrap-nice-select/)**

-A modern looking select field for form submits which uses Bootstrap as dependency to style ist.
+A modern looking select field for form submits which uses Bootstrap as dependency to style it.
 It can be initialized over HTML or JS and does not need jQuery to work with!

 # **Features**